Matrix factorizations via Koszul duality: Graded matrix factorizations

 which is fully faithful and an equivalence up to factors.

-\paragraph \textbf{Dualizing.} Next we dualize the $\Z$-graded curved algebra to consider a $\Z$-graded curved coalgebra $C_M\sharp G$ where $C$ is the symmetric coalgebra $\sym(V)$.
-We denote the polynomial degree for a homogeneous $f\in\sym(V)$ by $|f|$.
-If we identify the vector space $C_M\sharp G$ with $C\sharp k[G]$, then the homogeneous elements in $C_M\sharp G$ are of the form
+\paragraph{Graded dualization.} Next we dualize the $\Z$-graded curved algebra to consider a $\Z$-graded curved coalgebra $C_M\sharp G$ where $C$ is the symmetric coalgebra $\bS(V)$.
+We still denote the polynomial degree for a homogeneous $f\in\bS(V)$ by $|f|$.
+A new $\Z$-grading on $C_M\sharp G$ is defined similarly.
+Namely homogeneous elements in $C_M\sharp G$ are of the form

 and the degree of it is given by